Halloween & Harvest Events

 Trick or treat at The Shoppes

-The City of Chino Hills will provide children with a fun and safe environment to go trick-or-treating from 3 to 5 p.m.
+The City of Chino Hills will partner with The Shoppes for trick-or-treating from 3 to 5 p.m.
 Friday, Oct.
 29 at The Shoppes at Chino Hills, 13920 City Center Drive.
 The event will include craft stations, candy stations, games, costume contest for children 12 and under at 4 p.m., photo booth, and mobile recreational games.

 Costume contest and pie for 50+